lthrdang/project-ml-microserivce-k8s/README.md

+# Python Prediction App in Kubernetes

 [![CircleCI](https://circleci.com/gh/lthrdang/project-ml-microserivce-k8s/tree/main.svg?style=svg)](https://circleci.com/gh/lthrdang/project-ml-microserivce-k8s/tree/main)

 ## Project Overview

-In this project, you will apply the skills you have acquired in this course to operationalize a Machine Learning Microservice API.

-You are given a pre-trained, `sklearn` model that has been trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on.
-You can read more about the data, which was initially taken from Kaggle, on [the data source site](https://www.kaggle.com/c/boston-housing).
-This project tests your ability to operationalize a Python flask app—in a provided file, `app.py`—that serves out predictions (inference) about housing prices through API calls.
+This project is a sample for operationalize a Machine Learning Microservice API in local, Docker container, or Kubernetes cluster.
+It contains a Python flask app—in a provided file, `app.py`—that serves out predictions (inference) about housing prices through API calls.
 This project could be extended to any pre-trained machine learning model, such as those for image recognition and data labeling.

+It included all neccesary parts and ready for deployment by below instruction:

 ### Project Tasks

 Your project goal is to operationalize this working, machine learning microservice using [kubernetes](https://kubernetes.io/), which is an open-source system for automating the management of containerized applications.
 In this project you will:

 * Test your project code using linting
 * Complete a Dockerfile to containerize this application
 * Deploy your containerized application using Docker and make a prediction